Client feedback and complaints

 You can ask for the outcome of your complaint to be reviewed with you if you remain unsatisfied.
 It would again be helpful to know at this stage if there is anything further specifically which we could do to resolve your concerns satisfactorily.
 Emily Littlehales may then uphold the outcome or review it and replace it with alternative suggestions on how your complaint can be resolved.
 This would be our final decision on how we can resolve your concerns.
 You will receive the outcome of the managing partner review of the outcome of your complaints within 8 weeks of raising your complaint with us at the latest.

 If you remain dissatisfied at that stage, you may be entitled to complain to the Legal Ombudsman about our service (the Ombudsman would generally expect clients to follow a firm’s internal complaints procedure first).
+The Legal Ombudsman will independently assess your complaint and it will not affect how we handle your case with us.
 You can find further information about the Ombudsman on the website www.legalombudsman.org.uk.
-You can write to the Ombudsman at Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ or by email on email@example.com or call on 0300 555 0333.
-If you wish to raise a complaint with the Ombudsman then you should not delay bringing it to their attention once our own complaints process has concluded as there are some time limits on when this must be done.
-For example, normally you must raise a complaint with the Ombudsman within six months of the firm’s own final decision on how to resolve your complaint.
+You can write to the Ombudsman at Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ or by email on firstname.lastname@example.org or call on 0300 555 0333.
+You must take your complaint to the Legal Ombudsman within six months of receiving a final response from us.
+From 1 April 2023 the Legal Ombudsman also expects complaints to be made to them within 1 year of the date of the act or omission about which you are concerned (prior to 1 April 2023:6 years) or within 1 year of you realising there was a concern (prior to 1 April 2023:3 years).
+The requirement to refer your concerns to the Legal Ombudsman within six months of our final response remains the same.

 What if you are not happy with our behaviour?